 A petition to wind up a company is a sign that your business is in for a tough time, and likely has been for a while.
 It is a method used by creditors to attempt to recoup any money owed to them after several failed attempts.

 However, this doesn’t have to be the case.
-If you find yourself in the position of receiving a winding up petition, not all is lost.
-There are options available to you that can help you avoid the worst coming to fruition.
+If you find yourself in the position of receiving a winding-up petition, not all is lost.
+There are options available to you that can help you avoid the worst from coming to fruition.

 Winding Up Petition Consequences